mailgun/documentation/source/user_manual.rst

 and verified with Mailgun.

 Verifying your domain is easy.
 Start by adding a domain or subdomain you own in the ``Domains`` tab of the Mailgun control panel.
-Next add two **TXT** DNS records found in the **Domain Verification & DNS** section on the domain information page of the Mailgun control panel at your DNS provider:
+Next, add the two **TXT** DNS records found in the **Domain Verification & DNS** section of the domain settings page of the Mailgun control panel to your DNS provider:

 - SPF: Sending server IP validation.
 Used by majority of email service providers. `Learn about SPF <http://www.openspf.org/Introduction>`_.